songyandong/documentation/wallet/README.md

 Go to [Here](https://wallet.testnet.pp.io/)
 ![import wallet](../images/import-wallet.png)
 PPIO wallet currently supports importing keystore files and private keys, but will soon support mnemonic words login.
 > These concepts are concepts in some common blockchain techniques that you can google to understand.
-Or just follow our tutorial.
+Alternatively,  follow our tutorial.

 ## Get wallet address
 ![get wallet address](../images/wallet-address.png)